dewitt4/Cloud-Custodain/README.md

   $ janitor run -c policy.yml --dryrun
 ```

-# Operations

-## Mark

-Will mark instances matching filters with a 'Maid' tag and configurable message

-## Start

-Start a set of instances (presumably) already stopped.

-## Stop

-Will stop the instance.
-Stopped instances do not incur ec2 instance costs.

-## Terminate

-Will terminate the instance.
-Use with caution!

-# Todo List

 For email notification to owner, we'll need the following.

 - [ ] Access to CloudTrail bucket for account